S3 API Benchmarks

 3. Monitor the Results

-You can monitor the status and view the results of your benchmark jobs from the COSBench web interface, available at http://<CONTROLLER_IP>:19088/controller/index.html.
+View benchmark status and results from the COSBench web interface at http://<CONTROLLER_IP>:19088/controller/index.html.

 4. Stop COSBench Services